 - How to get organized before submitting a claim; and

 - What to do if your claim is denied.

 What is Long-Term Care Insurance?

-There are as many different types of policies that cover long-term care insurance as there are insurance providers offering these policies.
-In general, LTC insurance is designed to cover the cost of providing care assistance with activities of daily living (ADL)s.
+Many different companies offer long-term care insurance.
+In general, LTC insurance is designed to cover the cost of providing care assistance with activities of daily living (ADLs).

-LTC insurance provides coverage for the costs of disabilities which are not typically covered under Medicaid, Medicare, or health insurance.
-Accordingly, insurance experts (i.e. those selling the policies) advise that individuals planning for retirement take out an LTC policy when they are between 45 and 55 years of age.
+LTC insurance provides coverage for the costs of care which are not typically covered under Medicaid, Medicare, or health insurance.
+Accordingly, insurance experts (i.e. those selling the policies) advise that individuals planning for retirement purchase an LTC policy when they are between 45 and 55 years of age.